gardenappl/lbt/README.md

 All these tools support lbry:// protocol URLs, as well as [Odysee](https://odysee.com) and [open.lbry.com](https://open.lbry.com) links.

+lbt can also convert **some YouTube video links** to LBRY videos automatically, if the creator uses the official [LBRY x YouTube Sync service](https://lbry.com/youtube).

 ## Why?

 **lbt** might be useful if: